qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-8.md

 failed.
 Note that wait **must** always be the last call in an asynchronous test function.
 Any code that follows it will never be executed.

-Now, if you run this test a couple times in quick succession, there's a good chance it will at some point fail with the error message "Error in asynchronous
+Now, if you run this test a couple of times in quick succession, there's a good chance it will at some point fail with the error message "Error in asynchronous
 test: resume() called before wait()".
 This is because due to the browser caching the result of the identica API request sent by TweetService, the `changeTweets`